ollescherling/o_sch_ling/README.md

 - PDF Data Exporter Python is also a Python program and loops through PDF documents in a selected folder, collects, and exports specific data points to an Excel file.
 _________________________________________________

-- RStudio University Project was an assigmment I made which was graded with an A.
+- RStudio University Project with the rendered output in https://rpubs.com/ollescherling/967270